 - The economics classes have spent every Friday afternoon virtually discussing the huge economic impacts of COVID-19 – living through unprecedented times of fiscal and monetary policy measures – and learning about economics in real time.

-- Our art teacher has used a hover camera, hovering above his desk while he demonstrates art techniques to his classes, and has organized virtual meetings with the professional artists that our students have been studying for King’s students to show him their work and ask them questions.
+- Our art teacher has used a hover camera, hovering above his desk while he demonstrates art techniques to his classes and has organized virtual meetings with the professional artists that our students have been studying for King’s students to show them their work and ask them questions.

 - And so many more stories: Spirit Weeks continue, a virtual Baking Club has started, we have a Pun of the Day Club and on and on!

-King’s classes will resume, as usual, the day after Labour Day – this year, on Tuesday, September 8, 2020.
-Due to COVID-19 and the threat of a possible second wave, it remains uncertain how schools will be allowed to operate in the Fall, but at King’s we will be running face-to-face virtual Classes at Home and, if and when allowed, in-school classes concurrently.
-This will allow families who may have vulnerable family members and who would prefer not to send their child to a physical school to know that their student can continue with their education at home while still being fully participative members of their class.
+King’s classes resumed the day after Labour Day – this year, on Tuesday, September 7, 2021.
+At King’s we ran face-to-face virtual Classes at Home and in-school classes concurrently throughout the autumn of 2021.
+This allowed families who may have had vulnerable family members or who would prefer not to send their child to a physical school to know that their student can continue with their education at home while still being fully participative members of their class.
+King’s College School has diligently followed local and provincial health mandates and made every effort to protect the most vulnerable members of our school family.